Custom Search

 Living Conditions

-The New Guinea Singing Dog is not recommended for most families.
-They are closely related to wild dogs and are almost extinct.
-However there are some fanciers who properly socialize this breed and they say, if done right, the New Guinea Singing dog can be a very affectionate dog.
-The Taronga Park Zoo in Sydney, Australia (along with a few other zoos) have a few of these dogs and are trying to prevent them from becoming totally extinct.
+The NGSD is not recommended for most families.
+It is closely related to wild dogs and is almost extinct.
+However, there are some fanciers who properly socialize this breed and they say, if done right, the New Guinea Singing Dog can be a very affectionate dog.
+The Taronga Park Zoo in Sydney, Australia (along with a few other zoos) has a few of these dogs and is trying to prevent them from becoming totally extinct.
 It can thrive in cold climates and is versatile and adaptable.

 Exercise